nithril/nithril.github.io/_posts/2016-01-15-analysis-benchmark-how-misusing-java-8-lambdas-and-streams-can-make-your-code-5-times-slower.markdown

 ---
 layout: post
-title:  "Analysis Takipi Benchmark How Misusing Streams Can Make Your Code 5 Times Slower"
+title:  "Analysis Takipi Benchmark 'How Misusing Streams Can Make Your Code 5 Times Slower'"
 date:   2016-01-15 10:06:01
 categories: benchmark
 comments: true
 ---

-The Takipi benchmark 'How Java 8 lambdas and streams can make your code 5 times slower' renamed to 'How Misusing Streams Can Make Your Code 5 Times Slower' contains interesting but unexplained results:
+The Takipi benchmark ['How Misusing Streams Can Make Your Code 5 Times Slower'](http://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/) contains interesting but unexplained results:

-* The first one is the boxing/unboxing issue as stated by [Sergey Kuksenko comment](http://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/#comment-2377268130).
+* The first one is the autoboxing/unboxing issue as stated by [Sergey Kuksenko comment](http://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/#comment-2377268130).
 * The second one is the difference between the "lambda" and "stream" benchmark: the first one is 5 times slower than the last one whereas the code is quite similar.

 <!--more-->